Leah Hirsig

-Leah Hirsig (April 9, 1883 – February 22, 1975) was an American schoolteacher and occultist, notable for her magical record diary, The Magical Record of the Scarlet Woman, which describes her experiences and visions as an associate, friend, and victim of occult writer Aleister Crowley.
+Leah Hirsig (April 9, 1883 – February 22, 1975) was an American schoolteacher and occultist, notable for her magical record diary, The Magical Record of the Scarlet Woman, which describes her experiences and visions as an associate and friend of occult writer Aleister Crowley.
 She was the most famous of Crowley's "Scarlet Women".

 Early life

 Hirsig was born into a family of nine siblings in Trachselwald, Canton of Bern, Switzerland.
 However, they moved to the United States when she was a child aged two, and she grew up in New York City.
 Growing up in the city, she was taught at a high school in the Bronx.

 Interest in occultism

 Hirsig and her older sister Marian were drawn to the study of the occult, and this interest led them in the spring of 1918 to pay a visit to Aleister Crowley, who was living at the time in the Manhattan neighborhood of Greenwich Village.
 Crowley and Hirsig felt an immediate and instinctive connection.
 Leah asked him to paint her as a "dead soul" and in fact Crowley painted several portraits of her.

 In 1919, after seeking out Aleister Crowley due to her interest in the occult, she was consecrated as his Babalon or, "Scarlet Woman", taking the name Alostrael, "the womb (or grail) of God."
 Leah Hirsig wrote in her 1921 diary: "I dedicate myself wholly to The Great Work.
 I will work for wickedness, I will kill my heart, I will be shameless before all men, I will freely prostitute my body to all creatures".

 In 1917 Hirsig gave birth to a first son called Hans Hammond (1917-1985).